chrisnoonan98675/site/xl-deploy/concept/biztalk-plugin.markdown

     * BizTalk Server 2009
     * BizTalk Server 2010
     * BizTalk Server 2013
-* Creates and destroys BizTalk applications in the BizTalk database
+* Create and destroy BizTalk applications in the BizTalk database
-    * Starts and stops BizTalk applications as necessary
+    * Start and stop BizTalk applications as necessary
-* Adds and remove BizTalk and plain assemblies to/from the BizTalk database
+* Add and remove BizTalk and plain assemblies to/from the BizTalk database
-* Imports BizTalk bindings files into the BizTalk database
+* Import BizTalk bindings files into the BizTalk database
-* Imports BizTalk Business Rule Engine (BRE) vocabularies into the BizTalk database
+* Import BizTalk Business Rule Engine (BRE) vocabularies into the BizTalk database
-* Imports, deploys, and undeploys BRE rules into the BizTalk database
+* Import, deploy, and undeploy BRE rules into the BizTalk database
-* Installs BizTalk and plain assemblies in the Global Assembly Cache (GAC) on every BizTalk server (host)
+* Install BizTalk and plain assemblies in the Global Assembly Cache (GAC) on every BizTalk server (host)

 ## Use in deployment packages